austin362667/gpu-100-days/day-2.md

 ---

-> **Personal Thoughts:** In theory, a “smart-enough” compiler could use hardware specs and algorithmic needs to auto‑generate high‑performance kernels, letting users work purely at the graph level.
-But no such compiler exists today, so researchers and engineers must continue hand‑tuning kernels—for the foreseeable future.
-I highly recommend **[Chris Lattner](https://www.nondot.org/sabre/)**’s blog series **[Democratizing AI Compute](https://www.modular.com/blog/democratizing-compute-part-1-deepseeks-impact-on-ai)** at [Modular](https://www.modular.com/mojo).
+> **Personal Thoughts:** In theory, a “smart-enough” compiler could make use of hardware characteristics and algorithmic requirements to auto‑generate high‑performance kernels, letting users work purely at the higher levels.
+But no such perfect compiler for GPU exists today, so researchers and engineers still need to work on handcraft kernels for the foreseeable future.
+I highly recommend reading **[Chris Lattner](https://www.nondot.org/sabre/)**’s blog series **[Democratizing AI Compute](https://www.modular.com/blog/democratizing-compute-part-1-deepseeks-impact-on-ai)** at [Modular](https://www.modular.com/mojo) for more context.
 Besides, cutting training and inference costs remains vital: GPU FLOPS keep outpacing HBM bandwidth growth, so manual effort to turn memory‑bound tasks into compute‑bound ones is still essential.
-Just a late-night thought I had—happy to hear any feedback or continue the discussion!
+Just a late-night thought I had, happy to hear any feedback or continue the discussion!
 Feel free to reach out.

 ---

 **3. The System Layer: Multi-GPU Orchestration**

 This is the penthouse—where we coordinate entire clusters of GPUs.
 Massive models like GPT-4 or Claude exceed the capacity of a single GPU.
-This layer treats the model as a distributed program running across hundreds or thousands of GPUs.
+This layer treats the model as a **distributed program running across hundreds or thousands of GPUs**.

 *What's Happening?* The system manages compute, memory, and communication at scale.
 It's like conducting an orchestra where each musician (GPU) must play their part perfectly, and the conductor must ensure they're all synchronized.